SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 <kbd>![](images/mono-to-micro-part-1/inventory-fail.png)</kbd>

-At this point, return to the OpenShift web console and click on the _Overview_ tab for the project.
-Notice that the dark blue circle has now gone light blue, indicating the application is failing its _liveness probe
+At this point, return to the OpenShift web console, navigate through **Projects > ocpuser0XX-coolstore-dev > Workloads** and then click on **Inventory** workload to see the blue circles failing.

 After too many liveness probe failures, OpenShift will forcibly kill the pod and container running the service, and spin up a new one to take its place.
 Once this occurs, the light blue circle should return to dark blue.
 This should take about 30 seconds.